 Work With a College Park Realtor Who Gets It

-College Park is not a market you can navigate from a laptop.
+College Park isn't a market you can navigate from a laptop.
 You need to walk the streets, know which blocks have the best canopy, understand which homes have been renovated well versus which ones just got a cosmetic flip, and recognize when a price is fair versus inflated.